-Timezone Spain's timezone is Central European Time (GMT+1), which many believe to be the wrong timezone for the country.
-Neighboring Portugal is in GMT, as is the United Kingdom, which is geographically in line with the Spain.
-This means that the sun rises later in Spain than in most other countries in Europe, and sets later, which probably partially accounts for Spain's vibrant late night culture.
-Spain changed its timezone before World War II in order to align itself with Nazi Germany
+Timezone: Spain's timezone is Central European Time (GMT+1), which many believe to be the wrong time zone for the country.
+Neighboring Portugal is in GMT, as is the United Kingdom, which is geographically in line with Spain.
+This means that the sun rises later in Spain than in most other countries in Europe, and sets later, which probably partially accounts for Spain's vibrant late-night culture.
+Spain changed its timezone before World War II in order to align itself with Nazi Germany.

-Population: Spain has nearly 45 million people, making it the 28th most populated country in the world and the sixth most populated country in Europe (after Germany, France, the United Kingdom, Italy and the Ukraine).
+Population: Spain has nearly 45 million people, making it the 30th most populated country in the world and the fourth most populated country in the EU (after Germany, France, and Italy).
 It has the lowest population density in Western Europe (excluding Scandinavia).

 Biggest Cities (by population):

 Currency: The currency in Spain is the Euro and it's the only currency accepted in the country.
 The currency until 2002 was the peseta, which in turn had replaced the escudo in 1869.